Dechrissen/subregular-learning/README.md

 #### About the training, dev, and test data

-- **Training** data contains equal numbers of positive and negative strings between the lengths of 12 and 20.
+- **Training** data contains equal numbers of positive and negative strings between the lengths of 10 and 19.
-- **Dev** data contains equal numbers of positive and negative strings between the lengths of 12 and 20 which are disjoint from Training.
+- **Dev** data contains equal numbers of positive and negative strings between the lengths of 10 and 19 which are disjoint from Training.
-- **Test 1** data contains equal numbers of positive and negative strings between the lengths of 12 and 20 which are disjoint from both Training and Dev.
+- **Test 1** data contains equal numbers of positive and negative strings between the lengths of 10 and 19 which are disjoint from both Training and Dev.
-- **Test 2** data contains equal numbers of positive and negative strings between the lengths of 21 and 50.
+- **Test 2** data contains equal numbers of positive and negative strings between the lengths of 31 and 50.
-- **Test 3** data contains equal numbers of positive and negative strings between the lengths of 21 and 50; in particular, each postive string *x* is paired with a negative string *y* such that the string edit distance of *(x,y)* is 1.
+- **Test 3** data contains equal numbers of positive and negative strings between the lengths of 31 and 50; in particular, each positive string *x* is paired with a negative string *y* such that the string edit distance of *(x,y)* is 1.

 Equal numbers of strings of each length in the selected length range are chosen.
 Under these constraints, the strings themselves are randomly selected uniformly.